smoretti/biohackrxiv-publication-template/paper/paper.md

 [toil](https://github.com/DataBiosphere/toil)(Galaxy/Workflow) deployment in EasyBuild is almost complete, waiting for a fix from the toil main developer.

-Those tool categories will continue to have particular attentions and be extended in EasyBuild.

 ## Convert a Nextflow pipeline to EESSI